How To Unclog a Kitchen Sink

-If you can’t unclog the drain using one of the steps above, then it’s time to take off the trap and waste arm and feed the drain snake directly into the drainpipe.
+If you can’t unclog the drain using one of the steps above, then it’s time to take off the P-trap and waste arm and feed the drain snake directly into the drain pipe.
 Remember to remove as much water from the sink as possible before you remove the trap.
 Then place a bucket under the trap to catch any remaining water.

 Before you reach for the drain snake, look up into the baffle tee to make sure the baffle area is clear.
-Then look into the trap to make sure there’s no clog in the bottom.
+Then look into the P-trap to make sure there’s no clog in the bottom.
 If both spots are clear, then the clog is farther down in the drainpipe and you’ll need a drain snake.

 With this method, the only way you’ll know if you’ve unclogged the drain is to reassemble the trap and run water down the drain.
 If you’ve got a metal trap and drain arm, we recommend replacing them and the other metal drain parts with plastic.
 Plastic parts are easy to cut and assemble.
 They’re also easier to take apart if you have a problem in the future, and they don’t corrode.

-The Art of Running a Snake
+The art of running a snake

 Loosen the setscrew or chuck to allow the cable to come out of the drum freely.
 Now feed the cable into the drain until you can’t push it any more.
 It may be stuck on the clog or simply meeting resistance where the drainpipe bends.

-Then repeat the process by loosening the setscrew and withdrawing another 8 in. of cable.
+Then repeat the process by loosening the setscrew and withdrawing another eight inches of cable.
 If the end of the cable gets stuck and you keep turning the drum, the cable will start to spiral inside the drain.
 You want to avoid this, so stop turning the drum if you feel that the cable isn’t turning freely anymore.
-Withdraw the cable about 6 in. and try again.
+Withdraw the cable about six inches and try again.

 This is where your intuition comes into play.
 When you think you’ve unclogged the drain, withdraw the snake.
 If you’ve pushed the cable down through the basket strainer, you can rinse it off as you retrieve it by running water.
 Otherwise, put on some gloves and wipe the cable off with a rag as you push it back into the drum.

-When you’re done cleaning the drain, pull the cable out of the drum, rinse it off, and wipe it down with an oil-soaked rag to keep it from rusting.
+When you’re done cleaning the drain, pull the cable out of the drum, rinse it off and wipe it down with an oil-soaked rag to keep it from rusting.